 The scaphoid has a unique blood supply, which runs distal to proximal.
-A fracture of the scaphoid can disrupt the blood supply to the proximal portion – this is an emergency.
+A fracture of the scaphoid can disrupt the blood supply to the proximal portion.
 Failure to revascularise the scaphoid can lead to avascular necrosis, and future arthritis for the patient.

 The main clinical sign of a scaphoid fracture is tenderness in the anatomical snuffbox.